-The Department of English seeks to prepare students to pursue their chosen vocations with competence and versatility.
-Its goal is that graduates will enjoy good literature and write clear, coherent prose.
 The department endeavors to instill within each student a knowledge of major English and American authors, together with pertinent continental and global ones, and a comprehension of the various critical approaches essential to a mature understanding and evaluation of literary achievement.
 We consistently endeavor to discover the relation of literature to biblical truth.
-Students are encouraged but not required to meet the general education requirement with either ENGL 101 or 105.
-Prospective English majors should take ENGL 215 and 216 instead of 101 or 105.
+Students are encouraged but not required to meet the College's general education literature requirement with either ENGL 101 or 105.
+However, prospective English majors are required take ENGL 215 and ENGL 225 or ENGL 226 (Required for Teaching Concentration majors) instead of ENGL 101 or ENGL 105.

 The department offers an Honors Program for outstanding junior and senior majors who want to undertake independent research.